tmanabc123/ADS122C05/README.md

 # ADS122C05
-Micropython Library For the Texas Instruments ADS122C04 24bit ADC.
+Micropython Library For the Texas Instruments ADS122C04 24bit ADC.\
+(most main functions complete)
 Tested on the ESP32 but should work for esp8266 and other versions of mucropytion/ circuit python with slight modifications.